brainlife/docs/docs/apps/helloworld.md

     A good pattern might be to create a file called `config.json.sample` used to test your App, and create a symlink `ln -s config.json config.json.sample` so that you can run your app using `config.json.sample` without including the actual `config.json` as part of your repo.
 This allows other users to construct their own `config.json` if they want to run your app via command line.

 !!! note
-    Instead of parsing `config.json` inside `main`, you could use other parsing library as part of your algorithm itself, like Python's `import json`, or Matlab's [jsonlab](https://github.com/fangq/jsonlab.git) module inside the actual program that `main` will be executing.
+    Instead of parsing `config.json` inside `main`, you are free to use other parsing library as part of your App itself, such as Python's `json` module, or Matlab's [jsonlab](https://github.com/fangq/jsonlab.git) module.

-Our `main` script runs a python script called `main.py` so let's create it and edit it by compying its content as reported below.
+Our `main` script runs a python script called `app.py` so let's create it and edit it by compying its content as reported below.

 `cd ~/git/app-helloworld`

-`touch main.py`
+`touch app.py`

-#### main.py
+#### app.py

 ```
 #!/usr/bin/env python